 The following list of ingredients, however, you will find in all West Indian kitchens regardless of its make-up.
-These ingredients are at the top of the shopping list;... these are the ingredients that give the cuisine its unique flavor and provide the key to many iconic West Indian meals.
+These ingredients are at the top of the shopping list and give the cuisine its unique flavor, providing the key to many iconic West Indian meals.

 01 of 10

-This is a blend of fresh herbs, onions, garlic and hot peppers.
-Depending on which country you are from, ground spices such as cloves, allspice and cinnamon are added to the mixture and imparts a unique flavor.
-This herb mixture is used to season seafood, poultry and meat for frying, stewing, baking or roasting.
+This is a blend of fresh herbs, onions, garlic, and hot peppers.
+Depending on which country you are from, ground spices such as cloves, allspice, and cinnamon are added to the mixture and impart a unique flavor.
+This herb mixture is used to season seafood, poultry, and meat for frying, stewing, baking, or roasting.
 It is also used as a base, sautéed in hot oil to cook vegetables.

 02 of 10